 Offer your patients a fast, efficient vaccination experience with automated appointment reminders and notifications.
 You can select from a range of pre-populated messaging templates or create your own.
 And with the ability to check in straight from their phones, no one will have to leave the car.

 Customize your vaccination calendar

-To learn more about Digital Pharmacist’s digital engagement and vaccination program support tools, request your free software demo today.
+To learn more about Digital Pharmacist’s digital engagement and The Role of Pharmacists in COVID-19 Vaccinations, and program support tools, request your free software demo today.